 Haiti Earthquake: RNAV Support

 Since all of the ground navigation aids were destroyed or compromised at the Haiti airport, conventional instrument approach procedures were unusable.
 This made it necessary for aircrews to fly into the Port-au-Prince (MTPP) and Santo Domingo (MDSD) airports using Area Navigation (RNAV) GPS Instrument approach procedures.
-AeroNavData was included on an inquiry from the Department of the Navy asking who in the DoD Aeronautical Community might have GPS procedures for Haiti operations, as they currently only had “conventional” VOR and NDB procedures for the airport, and not RNAV GPS procedures.
-Since AeroNavData had the needed AIP and knew they could assist, they contacted Air Force Flight Standards to suggest coding the procedure and deliver them to the National Geospatial-Intelligence Agency (NGA), for all branches of military and first responder teams to have access to the needed procedures and begin flying their relief efforts.
+AeroNavData was included on an inquiry from the Department of the Navy asking who in the DoD Aeronautical Community might have GPS procedures for Haiti operations, as they currently only had conventional VOR and NDB procedures for the airport, and no RNAV GPS procedures.
+Since AeroNavData had the needed AIP and knew we could assist, we immediately contacted Air Force Flight Standards organization to volunteer to code the procedure and deliver them to the National Geospatial-Intelligence Agency (NGA), for all branches of the military and first responder teams to have access to the needed procedures and begin flying their relief efforts.

-We are proud to have contributed to this humanitarian effort.
+We are grateful to our Air Force and first responder teams for their service to this humanitarian effort.